Bariatric Services for Weight Loss

 Did you know the benefits of losing weight are more than just cosmetic?
 Studies show that significant weight loss can greatly reduce or eliminate obesity-related illnesses such as diabetes and high blood pressure.1 If you’ve struggled to lose weight, Covenant Health’s bariatric services program can help with non-surgical and surgical solutions for weight loss.

 When your weight is higher than what is considered to be a healthy weight for your height, you are considered overweight or obese.2 The Body Mass Index (BMI) scale calculates measures body fat based on your current weight and height.
 Calculate your BMI and complete a surgery self-assessment to see if bariatric surgery could be right for you.

 Covenant Health bariatric services offers several types of weight loss surgery:

 - Gastric bypass (laparoscopic Roux-en Y): considered the gold standard of weight loss surgery, this procedure reduces the stomach through stapling and “bypasses” the large intestines, resulting in less calorie absorption.
 Patients also have a greater sense of satisfaction with less food.
 The surgery results in less production of ghrelin, a hormone that may be partly responsible for making you feel hungry.

 - Gastric sleeve (laparoscopic sleeve gastrectomy): permanently reduces the stomach to the size of and shape of a banana.
 The smaller stomach size restricts the amount of food that can be eaten, so patients lose weight by eating fewer calories.
 This procedure also impacts the production of ghrelin.

 - Biliary pancreatic diversion: a more complex weight loss that combines facets of gastric bypass surgery and gastric sleeve surgery.
 As a result of this procedure, calories are incompletely absorbed, resulting in weight loss

-- Gastric band repairs: we also perform repairs of previous lap band surgeries.
+- Gastric band repairs: we do not perform new gastric band surgeries, but will repair previous lap band surgeries.

 Ready to learn which option may be best for you?
 Attend one of our free bariatric seminars!